mbullr/SD_ScarletDME-notes/AddingOpcodes.rst

 BASIC GPL.BP BCOMP

-If all is correct, function SDME.EXT is now available for use.
+If all is correct, function SDEXT is now available for use.